Increasing the danger: Journalist killing in Gaza sends a chilling message

 Given all that they face, “to me, the most remarkable thing is that journalists are continuing to cover (Gaza) at all,” she said.

-This story has been updated to correct the number of journalists and media workers affiliated with Al Jazeera that have been killed in the Gaza conflict, according to a CPJ estimate.
-It was also updated to correct the spelling of contributor Danica Kirka's last name.
+This story has been updated to say Israel released documents in October 2024 it said it had seized from Gaza showing that Anas al-Sharif was a member of Hamas’ armed wing, as well as photos that appeared to show him posing with senior Hamas leaders released on Aug.
+11. The Associated Press could not authenticate the documents and the circumstances surrounding the photos were unclear.
+It had also previously been updated to correct the number of journalists and media workers affiliated with Al Jazeera that have been killed in the Gaza conflict, according to a CPJ estimate.
+It is 10, not 11.
+It had also been updated to correct the spelling of contributor Danica Kirka's last name.

 ——